Genusbiz/docs/README.md

-# Genus docs
+# Genus App Platform&reg; Documentation Contributor Guide
-This is the publically available documentation for the Genus App Platform&copy;.
+This is the publically available documentation for the Genus App Platform published at [docs.genus.no](http://genusdocs.azurewebsites.net).

 Feel free to contribute!
 See [Ways to contribute](#ways-to-contribute) on how to do it.

 See www.genus.no for more general information about our products and our company.

-## Contributor guidelines

 Our guidelines are as follows:
 * Keep the articles short and to the point.